-Children who are unable to attend school due to diarrhoea or vomiting can return after they have been 48 hours clear.
+Children who are unable to attend school due to diarrhoea can return after they have been 48 hours clear.
+Children who are unable to attend school due to sickness can return once they are able to keep food down.

 Children with mild coughs, colds, sore throats, sneezes and runny noses who are otherwise well can continue to attend school.
 However, if they develop a high temperature they should stay at home until their temperature has reduced and they are well enough to return to school.
 We expect children to attempt to come to school unless they are too unwell to complete basic tasks.
 We will contact you if they need to return home.